GlimmerLabs/gimp-dbus/README.md

 gimp-dbus
 =========

-A Gimp plugin that provides some D-Bus services for gimp.
-(Reveals the PDB, among other things.)
+A Gimp plugin that provides a simple D-Bus server.
+This server reveals most of the PDB operations, among other things.